tomlurge/mteam/data.md

-status is modeled after https://gitweb.torproject.org/torspec .git/tree/attic/dir-spec-v2.txt, but the example above and the network status format as defined in spec_v2 chapter 3. don't match. the spec v2 chapter 3.0 doesn't contain a field "flag-treshold" nor the fields "w" and "p".
+status is modeled after https://gitweb.torproject.org/torspec .git/tree/attic/dir-spec-v2.txt, but the example above and the network status format as defined in spec_v2 chapter 3. don't match. the spec v2 chapter 3.0 doesn't contain a field "flag-treshold" nor the fields "w" and "p". it does however include a field "v".

 ######  bridge-server-descriptor 1.1